yondonfu/opencollab-cli/README.md

 Issue #0 -> d7b1d896682b66d8a7b8e0233feefdece0a2b285ec6aa0705817115e87c9c803
 ```

 Shows the currently open issues for the Mango repository.
+Issue ids are mapped to the Swarm hash of the issue.

 ## opencollab get-issue

 `opencollab issues get-issue <id>`

 Shows the issue content for a given issue id.
+The id is used to grab the Swarm hash from the smart contract and the hash is used to download
+the actual issue content from Swarm.

 ### Example: